advtech92/EONA/privacy.md

 # Privacy Policy

 ## Introduction
 Your privacy is important to us.
-This Privacy Policy explains how we collect, use, and protect your personal data when you use our Discord bot, **[Your Bot Name]**.
+This Privacy Policy explains how we collect, use, and protect your personal data when you use our Discord bot, **Elysia**.
 By using the bot, you agree to the collection and use of information in accordance with this policy.

 ## Data We Collect